 Mercury returns to the western evening twilight sky for a short time from the middle of the second week of May before becoming lost once again in the twilight at months end.
 Mercury is in the constellation Taurus.

-Venus: is low in the western twilight sky, moving from the constellation Aires to Taurus in the middle of the first week of May.
+Venus: is low in the western twilight sky, moving from the constellation Aries to Taurus in the middle of the first week of May.

 Saturn is visible high in the eastern morning sky in the constellation Capricornus.
 Saturn will remain in Capricornus until 2023.